ruiying-ocean/blog/content/about/index.md

 <img align="right" src="avatar.png" width="200"/>

 I am a Chinese PhD student at [School of Earth Sciences, University of Bristol](http://www.bristol.ac.uk/earthsciences/).
 I studied in Yangling and Guangzhou before my PhD.
 I have a variety of interests, from programming to fitness/tennis, from natural sciences to music (ME playing guitar on the RHS!).

-This website is a combination of my blog records and a brief introduction of my research.
-Check [my CV](https://www.dropbox.com/scl/fi/2vtdcs1xo212kcqows4fj/CV-Rui-Ying.pdf?rlkey=cwth2c4g2j3tnmmqf3eiwuw71&dl=0) if you want to find more about me.
+This website is a combination of my blogs and a introduction of my research.

 ## Research 🔬